 This work is licensed under a Creative Commons Attribution-NonCommercial-Share Alike 4.0 International License.

 Rahe, Mallory, "Lack of Higher Wage Opportunities in Missouri Contributes to Slower Economic Growth" (2020).
-Center for Economics and the Environment.
+Center for Applied Economics.
 6.